Pubudu003/GPA-Calculator-BSc-IT-OUSL/README.md

 # GPA Calculator for BSc IT - Open University of Sri Lanka

 This GPA Calculator is a simple tool designed to help students calculate their Grade Point Average (GPA) based on their course grades.
-It's intended for students pursuing a Bachelor of Science in Information Technology degree at the Open University of Sri Lanka.
+It's intended for students pursuing the Bachelor of Science in Information Technology degree at the Open University of Sri Lanka.

 ## Features